A Measurement-Based Spatially Consistent Channel Model for Distributed MIMO in Industrial Environments: Introduction

-In this work, we have conducted a unique measurement campaign with a D-MIMO system in an industrial environment \cite{Nelson2024}.
-We are presenting a new approach of how to classify obstruction in D-MIMO systems, we are investigating spatial and temporal non-stationarities as well as extracting key parameters such as fading characteristics in order to create an accurate, yet simple, measurement-based spatially consistent channel model, which can be used for realistic system simulations of D-MIMO systems in industrial scenarios.
+In this work, we have conducted a unique measurement campaign with a truly coherent and parallel D-MIMO system in an industrial environment.
+We extend the work in \cite{Nelson2024} by performing a thorough statistical analysis of the measurements.
+We present a new approach for classifying obstruction in D-MIMO systems.
+We investigate spatial and temporal non-stationarities and extract key channel parameters, including fading characteristics and joint large-scale fading correlations, to develop an accurate yet simple measurement-based spatially consistent channel model.
+This model can be used for realistic system simulations of D-MIMO systems in industrial scenarios.
+The main contributions of this paper are as follows.
+First, we perform a statistical analysis of truly coherent, parallel dynamic D-MIMO measurements in an industrial environment.
+Second, we analyze stationarity regions, fading parameters and joint correlation of the large-scale fading.
+Finally, based on the results, we present a novel comprehensive spatially consistent channel model showing good agreement with the measurements.
+We also provide the data set and an open source implementation of the proposed channel model.

 The paper is structured as follows.
-First in Section~II, the measurement equipment and environment is introduced.
-Then in Section~III, we are classifying obstruction as caused by the environment, classifying samples as line-of-sight (LoS) and obstructed line-of-sight (OLoS).
-From that we compute the path gain in Section~IV and large-scale fading parameters in Section~V. This is followed by Section VI, which includes an analysis of the small-scale fading statistics, where the local scattering function and collinearity are computed to get to the appropriate stationarity regions.
-Finally, in Section~VII, a channel model recipe for how to generate spatially consistent D-MIMO channels in industrial environments is presented, before conclusions are given in Section~VIII.
+First, in Section~\ref{sec:measScene}, the measurement equipment and environment are introduced.
+Then in Section~\ref{sec:classifying-obstruction}, we classify obstruction as caused by the environment, classifying samples as \gls{los} and \gls{olos}.
+From that we compute the path gain in Section~\ref{sec:pathGain} and the large-scale fading parameters in Section~\ref{sec:lsp}.
+This is followed by Section~\ref{sec:ssf}, which includes an analysis of the small-scale fading statistics, where the local scattering function and collinearity are computed to get to the appropriate stationarity regions.
+A channel model recipe to generate spatially consistent D-MIMO channels in industrial environments is presented in Section~\ref{sec:channelModel} and validated in Section~\ref{sec:validation}.
+Finally, conclusions are given in Section~\ref{sec:conclusions}.